 - are under the age of 25 on 1 September before the academic year commences

-- have been assessed as independent via estrangement by Student Finance and can evidence this; can evidence being a care leaver via a letter from the local authority; or evidence they have been resident in a Foyer, from their Foyer Manager.
+- have been assessed as independent via estrangement by Student Finance and can evidence this; can evidence being care experienced via a letter from the local authority; or evidence they have been resident in a Foyer, from their Foyer Manager.

 Care leavers, Foyer leavers, estranged students and young adult carers are given priority consideration for any applications to the University Access Fund.